harry5z/Sanguosha/README.md

 Fixed card equality bug: added unique ID to each real card, also made equality check faster.

 1/5/2014:
-Added two instant type cards: Duel and neutralization.
+Added two instant type cards: Duel and Neutralization.
 Fixed game flow bug brought up by Duel (when turn_player dies in a duel)

 Neutralization: while anyone uses an instant type card, or when a delayed type card is to be decided, any player can deal an Neutralization to cancel the effect of this special-type card.
 Of course, Neutralization itself is a special-type card so its effect can be neutralized as well.

 Duel: Used by a player to duel with another player during turn_deal.
 Once a target is selected, starting from the target, two players take turns to deal an Attack.
 The first player that fails to do so takes (by default) 1 damage from the other player.

+1/6/2014:
+Added two instant type cards: Creation and Fire Attack.

+Creation: draw two cards from deck.

+Fire Attack: Use it against another player or self.
+Target shows a card on hand, and if attacker can discard a card on hand with the same suit, then target takes 1 damage of element "Fire"